 Moreover, there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for drug products.
+In August

-In August 2022, President Biden signed into the law the Inflation Reduction Act of 2022 (IRA).
+2022, President Biden signed into the law the Inflation Reduction Act of 2022 (IRA).
 Among other things, the IRA has multiple provisions that may impact the prices of drug and biological products that are both sold into the Medicare program and throughout the United States.
 Starting in 2023, a manufacturer of drugs covered by Medicare Parts B or D must pay a rebate to the federal government if their drug product's price increases faster than the rate of inflation.
 This calculation is made on a drug product by drug product basis and the amount of the rebate owed to the federal government is directly dependent on the volume of a drug product that is paid for by Medicare Parts B or D. Additionally, starting for payment year 2026, CMS will negotiate drug prices annually for a select number of single source Part D drugs without generic competition.
 CMS will also negotiate drug prices for a select number of Part B drugs starting for payment year 2028.
 If a product is selected by CMS for negotiation, it is expected that the revenue generated from such product will decrease.
-CMS has begun to implement these new authorities, including with its publication of the first list of 10 Medicare Part D drugs for negotiation in September 2023 and entering into an agreement to conduct negotiations with the relevant manufacturers of those selected drugs in October 2023.
-However, their impact on the biopharmaceutical industry in the

-United States remains uncertain, in part because multiple large pharmaceutical companies and other stakeholders (e.g., the U.S. Chamber of Commerce) have initiated federal lawsuits against CMS arguing the program is unconstitutional for a variety of reasons, among other complaints.
+CMS has begun to implement these new authorities, including with an announcement that it will publish the first list of 10 Medicare Part D drugs for negotiation by September 1, 2023 and that the manufacturers of those selected drugs must sign an agreement with CMS to conduct negotiations by October 1.
+However, their impact on the biopharmaceutical industry in the United States remains uncertain, in part because multiple large pharmaceutical companies and other stakeholders (e.g., the U.S. Chamber of Commerce) have initiated federal lawsuits against CMS arguing the program is unconstitutional for a variety of reasons, among other complaints.